MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/items-repeater.md

     Like the **INotifyCollectionChanged** interface, this enables the control to observe and react to changes in the data source.

     **Warning**:
-    The Windows.Foundation.IObservableVector\<T> doesn’t support a 'Move' action.
+    The Windows.Foundation.IObservableVector\<T> doesn't support a 'Move' action.
 This can cause the UI for an item to lose its visual state.
-For example, an item that is currently selected and/or has focus where the move is achieved by a ‘Remove’ followed by an ‘Add’ will lose focus and no longer be selected.
+For example, an item that is currently selected and/or has focus where the move is achieved by a 'Remove' followed by an 'Add' will lose focus and no longer be selected.

     The Platform.Collections.Vector\<T> uses IObservableVector\<T> and has this same limitation.
 If support for a 'Move' action is required then use the **INotifyCollectionChanged** interface.
 The .NET ObservableCollection\<T> class uses **INotifyCollectionChanged**.